 Before I explain how this is being done, try to cover a pencil with foil and use it as a stylus (while touching the foil but not the screen).
 You will see that the touch screen suddenly picks up the gestures again.

-Enter capacitive sensing, where all you need is a conducting surface and a microcontroller (you can use an Arduino or equivalent).
+This is the magic of capacitive sensing, where all you need is a conducting surface and a microcontroller (you can use an Arduino or equivalent).
 The conductor (represented using a brown circle) is connected to two pins on the µc.

 Initially, current is supplied to pin 1 and simultaneously a timer is started.
 The current must flow from pin 1 to the conductor, and then to pin 2, at which moment the timer is stopped.
 Remember that the electrons must travel throughout the surface of the conductor and can’t directly travel from its one end to another.